- 1 It is Simply Not Worth the Risk

 - 7 Golding & Golding: About Our International Tax Law Firm

 It is Simply Not Worth the Risk

-Even though the notion of voluntarily getting into compliance with the Internal Revenue Service (IRS) through OVDP, the Streamlined Program or Reasonable Cause is scary and overwhelming – by making a Quiet Disclosure, you are breaking the law, and that is never the correct option.
+Even though the notion of voluntarily getting into compliance with the Internal Revenue Service (IRS) through Voluntary Disclosure, the Streamlined Program or Reasonable Cause is scary and overwhelming.
+By making a Quiet Disclosure, you are breaking the law and that is never the correct option.